mhfan/inperiod/README.md

 and even those can be purchased from various e-commerce platforms, but none of them fully meet my expectations.

-I wanted a periodic table that could comprehensively showcase all aspects of the periodic trends of chemical elements, provide rich and layered information, synchronize with the latest authoritative data in real-time, and include interactive features as a WebAPP or native/mobile APP.
+What I want is a periodic table that could comprehensively showcase all aspects of the periodic trends of chemical elements, provide rich and layered information, synchronize with the latest authoritative data in real-time, and include interactive features as a WebAPP or native/mobile APP.
 Moreover, it had to feature Chinese names and pinyin and be printable on A4/A3 paper for